-- Assessment is ongoing throughout the course combining portfolio based projects, set tasks and one examination. - Multiple units of study with specialist teaching staff offer a broad and varied range of subject material. - Students are encouraged to establish and maintain contacts in the engineering industries. - Explore the different types and methods of production and manufacturing processes and system. - Knowledge and skills are demonstrated in solving real engineering industries.
+- Assessment is ongoing throughout the course combining portfolio based projects, set tasks and examinations. - Multiple units of study with specialist teaching staff offer a broad and varied range of subject material. - Students are encouraged to establish and maintain contacts in the engineering industries. - Explore the different types and methods of production and manufacturing processes and system. - Knowledge and skills are demonstrated in solving real engineering industries.

-By studying the fundamental principles of Engineering you may consider an inexhaustive list of engineering sectors including Aeronautical, Automotive, Chemical, Civil, Electrical, Structural, Design etc. By combining practical application with academic study both apprenticeship and university options may be considered on completion of the course.
+By studying the fundamental principles of Engineering you may consider an in-exhaustive list of engineering sectors including Aeronautical, Automotive, Chemical, Civil, Electrical, Structural, Design etc.

-Mr C Chapman AQA
+Mr C Chapman Pearson

 - APS 4.5

 - Need to have studied a design or engineering course at GCSE and achieved Grade 5

 - Grade 5 in GCSE Maths

 - Grade 4 in GCSE Sciences

-- If you would like more information, advice or guidance regarding your engineering options, what they will involve and where they could lead you, please feel free to drop by the DTE office for a chat or e-mail cchapman@bestacademies.org. uk
+If you would like more information, advice or guidance regarding your engineering options, what they will involve and where they could lead you, please feel free to drop by the DTE office for a chat or e-mail cchapman@bestacademies.org. uk